Asthma Diagnosis & Treatment Services

 - Vaccines…Such as the flu and pneumococcal vaccines, to protect against respiratory disease and infections that can induce or worsen asthma symptoms.

 Asthma is a complex disease and often takes time and patience to treat.
-This is why a quality plan should developed with your asthma doctor , put in writing, and include the following:
+This is why a quality plan we develop a quality, comprehensive plan for treatment, put in writing, and include the following:

 - Daily treatment